sumitkaul/Springboot-Kubernetes-Docker-GCP/README.md

 ##### Now that the image works as intended you can push it to the Google Container Registry, a private repository for your Docker images accessible from every Google Cloud project (but also from outside Google Cloud Platform) :
 `` gcloud docker -- push gcr.io/PROJECT_ID/hello-java:v1 ``

+Please note that we need to enable the google container registry before moving forward.